 To help make kids feel better, doctors may recommend:

 - using acetaminophen, antihistamines, or topical creams to ease itchiness or soreness

-- for more sever cases, using a steroid medicine for a few days
+- for more severe cases, using a steroid medicine for a few days

 Although these treatments provide relief, they do not shorten the duration of the rash.
-In severe cases (called erythema multiforme major), hospital treatment is needed and a person might receive IV (intravenous, given into a vein) medicine such as antibiotics or steroids.
+In severe cases, hospital treatment is needed and a person might get IV (intravenous, given into a vein) medicine, such as antibiotics or steroids.

 Most kids who get erythema multiforme have no long-term effects.
 The rash usually goes away in 1 to 2 weeks, but can last as long as 4 weeks.
 It doesn't cause scarring, but in some kids might leave darker spots on the skin for a few months.

 An erythema multiforme rash may come back again (recur) after going away, especially if a child is re-exposed to whatever caused the initial outbreak.
 If the herpes simplex virus is causing repeated episodes of erythema multiforme, a doctor may prescribe a daily antiviral medicine to prevent recurrences.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2017 KidsHealth ® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com